MAISHACKS2020/Hackathon/README.md

 The importance of teamwork under time constrains.

 ## What's next for Lighthouse
-The next step would be to obtain more data, preferably through the Twitter API, and to use a more sophisticated transformer model such as BERT.
+The next step would be to obtain more data, preferably through Twitter API integration with a web app, and to use a more sophisticated transformer model such as BERT.

 We would then query Twitter based on geolocation and use our model to aggregate political sentiments with a focus on swing-states.